Steps to take following a cyclist road traffic collision

 23 November 2016

-Whether you are injured or not, or your bike and property are damaged, it is important to understand what you as a cyclist can do to protect yourself from any allegations and how you may bring a cycling injury claim yourself.
+Whether you’re injured or your bike and property are damaged, it’s important to understand what you as a cyclist can do to protect yourself from any allegations and how you may bring a cycling injury claim yourself.

 Under Sec 170 (1) of the Road Traffic Act 1988 a motorist is under a statutory duty to stop, report accident and give information or documents when “an accident occurs by which—